AminKhorramii/Blog/content/posts/the-datakit-journey-so-far.md

 ## Workspaces

 The workspace feature in [v0.3.9](https://datakit.canny.io/changelog/v039) (almost) solved one of the most annoying problems - having to re-import the same files every time you opened your browser.
 Now your datasets persist, organized by project.
 To be clear, it's still not perfect - DataKit doesn't actually store your files, it just tracks where they are on your disk through file handlers.
 But even this simple change makes a difference when you're actually using this daily for the same files.
+There's an ongoing POC for DataKit Cloud that's in progress which would solve this properly, but more on that later.

 And with [v0.4.0](https://datakit.canny.io/changelog/v040), you can connect directly to PostgreSQL databases.
 Preview tables, run queries, use the AI assistant - all without leaving your browser.
 This is more of a POC in action that different folks asked.
 Using Postgres extension on DataKit servers to have a layer of OLAP on the main DBMS systems users are using that connects them to DataKit.
 Still exploring and seeing how this could evolve and bring more values.